-We name Eric and Marie in specific, because we have relationships with them.
+We name Eric and Marius in specific, because we have relationships with them.
 At a basic level, we wanted to grow extensively their access to material support, and to make sure (intensively) that their names are not forgotten.
 Furthermore, we want to help them stay connected to the people and projects they care about, so as impede the State's attempt to isolate them emotionally and politically, as well as physically.

 The distinction "long-term" is not an arbitrary one.
 The focus that lots of prisoner support strategies successfully address is support of people in jail for short periods of time: best of all if only for a few days, then support typically tampers off after a few months, and then concentrates among very few people over the course of several years.
 By the time the ten year mark hits, if no hope of getting out early stands, it seems possible for our friends in prison to be actually forgotten -- not by their immediate loved ones, but by the larger milieus and movements among whom our prisoners count themselves.

-We will not allow that to ever happen to Eric or Marie.
+We will not allow that to ever happen to Eric or Marius.
 While they are imprisoned, and afterwards as they adjust to outside life, we intend that they shall have every possible comfort and opportunity for conflict they could wish.